 3. Big-boned, the Strong Way

-Together with genetics and dietary habits, sedentary lifestyle is one of the main factors in the onset of late-life bone loss and osteoporosis.
-Enter strength training, a one-way ticket to strong bones: a 1994 study showed that high-intensity resistance training can help preserve mineral density and reduce risk of age-related bone loss and osteoporotic fractures in postmenopausal women.
+Together with genetics and dietary habits, a sedentary lifestyle is one of the main factors in the onset of late-life bone loss and osteoporosis.
+Enter strength training, a one-way ticket to strong bones: a 1994 study showed that high-intensity resistance training can help preserve mineral density and reduce the risk of age-related bone loss and osteoporotic fractures in postmenopausal women.
 Furthermore, a 1993 study found that strength training can up regional bone mineral density and bone remodeling in middle-aged and older men.
 Now, that’s a neat bone gain that goes both ways, wouldn’t you agree?

 4. Boost Muscle Mass – And Mood

 If you’re feeling blue, a quick trip to the gym may just help clear out those dark clouds and usher in a ray of sun.
 Strength training boosts release of endorphins, dopamine, and serotonin (the so-called Happiness hormones), which is why psychotherapists often recommend visits to the gym to people suffering from depression, mood dips, anxiety, or seasonal affective disorder.
 Apart from improving your mental shape, regular workouts will also nudge your self-confidence and body image in the right direction: seeing a perfectly sculpted reflection in the mirror is a potent – and lasting – ego booster.

 5. Strong Muscles for a Strong Heart